dvanmosselbeen/dvm-docs/OS/GNU-Linux/Tools/rsnapshot.md

 #########################
 ````

-Note that, if you want to make remote backups, you need a ssh server running on the remote host.
+Note that, if you want to make remote backups, you need an ssh server running on the remote host.
 Also, you need to be able to log in remotely with ssh keys and without password.

 You can get my full [/etc/rsnapshot.conf](files/rsnapshot.conf) here.